niki4810/cypress-101/docs/README.md

     "video": false
   }
   ```
+  > We will be testing items at the route `item/:itemId`.
+Rather than loading the full page, having `baseUrl` configured this way provides us a nice shorthand at the time of writing the tests.

+  > When running tests in CI via `cypress run` command, at the end of the test run cypress generate a video for that test run.
+Setting `video` to false prevents that video from being generated.
+Feel free to look at any settings that apply to your usecase by looking at this [documentation](https://docs.cypress.io/guides/references/configuration.html#Options).
+For this demo we will use the above two settings.

 Now we are all done with installing and configuring cypress.
-We can start adding our tests 🎉
+Each section  below is structured in a way that it covers a specific topic.
+At the end of each section, a link to the completed code is available for your reference.
+Let's start adding our tests 🎉

 ---

 # Adding page load tests

  By default cypress adds a ton of example test specs (which are great reference guides themselves) under `cypress > integration > examples`.
-You can delete the examples folder as we will be adding our tests.
+You can delete the examples folder as we will be adding our own tests.

 1. Create a folder called `default` under `cypress > integration` and add a file called `page_load.spec.js`

-2. Add the following code to test to assert the page title is correct
+2. Add the following code to test to assert the page title is correct.
+(I've added comments `//` at each line to explain what it does)
   ```
   describe("when the page loads", () => {
     beforeEach(() => {
-      // sets the browser viewport width and height cy.viewport(1024, 1000);
+      // set the browser viewport width and height cy.viewport(1024, 1000);
       // load the item
       cy.visit("/item/21311919");
     });

     it("should render the correct title", () => {
+      // We get a reference to the title element via the `cy.get` command.
-      // asserts that the page title element has the correct title. cy.get("[data-cy='product-title']")
+      // Then we assert that the title element has the correct test on page load. cy.get("[data-cy='product-title']")
         .should("have.text", "QC headphones - Black");
     });